-The RTG 2175, the GSNLMU and the SFB 870 are jointly hosting a Mini Symposium on"Gender and Equality in Science".
+The RTG 2175, the GSNLMU and the SFB 870 hosted jointly a Mini Symposium on"Gender and Equality in Science".

-This symposium will focus on gender related issues in the perception and evaluation of scientific excellence, as well as on gender perspective in research.
-The first keynote speaker Prof. Londa Schiebinger will talk about the peer-reviewed "Gendered Innovations" project.
+This symposium focused on gender related issues in the perception and evaluation of scientific excellence, as well as on gender perspective in research.
+The first keynote speaker Prof. Londa Schiebinger talked about the peer-reviewed "Gendered Innovations" project.

-Gendered Innovations harness the creative power of sex and gender analysis for innovation and discovery.
-The second keynote speaker Prof. Dr. Thomas Hinz will focus in his talk on "Recruitment Processes in Academia as Tournaments: When Gender Counts".
+The second keynote speaker Prof. Dr. Thomas Hinz focused in his talk on "Recruitment Processes in Academia as Tournaments: When Gender Counts".

-Furthermore, participants are invited to contribute to open discussions in five round tables on three gender related topics.
+Furthermore, participants were invited to contribute to open discussions in five round tables on three gender related topics.